Table of Contents

 - Reduce fluid retention and bloating – Sodium causes water retention; cutting back helps prevent puffiness and swelling.

-A low sodium diet doesn’t mean you have to compromise on flavor.
+A low-sodium diet doesn’t mean you have to compromise on flavor.
 With a few smart swaps and fresh ingredients, even savory dishes like chili can fit into your meal plan.

 Chili and Its Typical Sodium Content